Skip to main content

 HANDLING

-• The PI or department will submit the final proposal, unless the final agreement is provided.
-Then the central office will review, sign and further handle the fully-executed agreement.
+• Unless the final agreement is provided, the PI or department will submit the final proposal.
+Then, the central office will review, sign, and further handle the fully executed agreement.

-JFA’s bring the space between sponsor and NC State to allow for closer collaborative efforts to enhance the breadth of scientific research.
-Typically an NC State tenure or tenure-track faculty researcher participates in this federal-sponsored appointment, but it can happen the other way.
-Research from the federal government comes to NC State.
+JFAs create space between sponsors and NC State, enabling closer collaboration to enhance the breadth of scientific research.
+An NC State tenured or tenure-track faculty researcher typically participates in this federal-sponsored appointment.
+Still, it can happen the other way around: federal research comes to NC State.

 • Title convention: Joint Faculty Appointment between [Agency Name] and North Carolina State University for Dr. [First and Last Name]